priyalk16/AI_Priyal_Kantharia/README.md

 ## ✨ Project Overview

-Edu-Viz is a groundbreaking project that transforms static textbook knowledge into dynamic, AI-powered animated videos.
-By bridging the gap between dense theory and engaging visuals, our platform offers a personalized learning experience for complex subjects like **Data Structures, GIS, and Space Tech**.
+Edu-Viz is an innovative project that transforms static textbook knowledge into **dynamic, AI-powered animated videos**.
+By bridging the gap between dense theory and engaging visuals, our platform offers a **personalized learning experience** for complex subjects like **Data Structures, GIS, and Space Technology**.

-Instead of reading, students can simply query a concept and watch it come to life.
+Instead of reading long chapters, students can simply query a concept and watch it come to life through animations.

 ---

 ## ⚙️ How It Works

-The system is an orchestrated pipeline of modern technologies.
-The flow is:
+The system is an **orchestrated pipeline** of modern technologies.
+The workflow is as follows:

 1. **User Query**
-   A student enters a concept (e.g., "Graph Traversal").
+   A student inputs a concept (e.g., "Graph Traversal").

 2. **Knowledge Retrieval**
-   The system queries a **Knowledge Graph (Neo4j)** to fetch structured information, concepts, and relationships.
+   The system queries a **Knowledge Graph (Neo4j)** to fetch structured information, related concepts, and interconnections.

 3. **Content Generation**
    AI Layer (using **Gemini/GPT**) generates:
    - A detailed narration script
-   - Bullet-point slides
+   - A bullet-point slide outline

 4. **Content Formatting**
-   Standardizes AI output into a **structured JSON format**, ensuring consistency and machine-readability.
+   The AI output is standardized into a **JSON/Markdown format** for consistency and machine-readability.

 5. **Video Animation**
-   **Manim Automation Layer** parses the structured content and generates animations, synchronized with the narration.
+   The **Manim Automation Layer** parses formatted content and automatically generates slides with synchronized animations.

 6. **Video Output**
-   Final MP4 video is rendered and stored for future retrieval.
+   The final MP4 video is rendered and stored for future retrieval.

 ---

 ## 🚀 Key Features

-- **Personalized Learning:** Tailored explanations for each query.
+- **Personalized Learning:** Provides explanations tailored to each query.
-- **Engaging Visuals:** High-quality animations simplify complex topics.
+- **Engaging Visuals:** High-quality, auto-generated animations simplify complex topics.
-- **Scalable & Efficient:** Rapid content creation across multiple domains.
+- **Scalable & Efficient:** The automated pipeline enables rapid content generation across multiple domains.
-- **Structured Knowledge:** Knowledge Graph ensures accuracy and interconnected concepts.
+- **Structured Knowledge:** Knowledge Graph ensures accuracy and an interconnected view of concepts.

 ---